stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 	sudo port install [name(s) of the package(s)]

-These are the package names to substitute into the commands above (no square quotes when you actually type/paste this:)
+Below is a list of the package names to substitute into the commands above (no square brackets when you actually type/paste these package names into your install command above:)

 	curl wget tmux tree htop imagemagick